Skip to main content

 IntroducedFebruary 4, 2026

-Last ActionRead by title, under the rules, referred to the Committee on Civil Law and Procedure.
+Last ActionRead second time by title and referred to the Committee on Judiciary A.

 Sponsor & Authors